YFH-YufeiHU/Traffic-Sign-Recognition/README.md

 Our final effect is shown below：
 ![image](https://github.com/YufeiHU-fr/Traffic-Sign-Recognition/blob/master/yolov3/detection/3.jpg)

-For video detection, we get the following results：
+For video detection, we get the following result：
 ![image](https://github.com/YufeiHU-fr/Traffic-Sign-Recognition/blob/master/yolov3/detection_video/20200203190223.png)

 Because the weight file is too large to upload to github, you can download the weight file at the following linkhttps://pan.baidu.com/s/1dgakcAvoYS85eyEvztt5lA